coredataengineers/CDE-BOOTCAMP/12_apache_kafka/03-Kafka-topic-and-configurations/README.md

 Each line (or message) in this notebook has:

 * Key – Who or what it's about (e.g., “Sensor 12”)
 * Value – What happened (e.g., “Temperature is 23°C”)
 * Timestamp – When it happened (e.g., “9:35 AM”)

+### Not a Queue — It’s a Shared Notebook
+Kafka topics aren’t like queues, where once you read a message, it's gone.

+Instead:

+* Everyone gets to read the same notebook
+* Messages stay there for as long as you want
+* If someone needs to read it again (maybe they missed a part), they can go back and re-read old pages

+This makes Kafka great for apps that need to:

+* Process data at different speeds
+* Recover from a crash
+* Or replay past events